Why One Client Led Me to Quit Google Ads and Trust My Instincts

 FAQs

-AI can automate routine tasks, freeing time for strategy and client conversations.
-However, human oversight remains essential to avoid poor-quality outputs.
+AI can help automate routine tasks, freeing up more time for strategy and client conversations.
+The article also stresses that marketers should keep human oversight in place to avoid poor-quality AI outputs.

 Comments